Home / Blog / Market competition

 Market structure

 The way a market is organized affects how businesses compete.
-In perfect competition, many small companies sell similar products, so no one controls prices.
+Perfect competition, many small companies sell similar products, so no one controls prices.

 Barriers to entry